awsdocs/amazon-cloudfront-developer-guide/doc_source/IntroductionUseCases.md

 CloudFront can speed up the delivery of your static content \(for example, images, style sheets, JavaScript, and so on\) to viewers across the globe\.
 By using CloudFront, you can take advantage of the AWS backbone network and CloudFront edge servers to give your viewers a fast, safe, and reliable experience when they visit your website\.

 A simple approach for storing and delivering static content is to use an Amazon S3 bucket\.
-Using S3 together with CloudFront has a number of advantages, including the option to use Origin Access Identity \(OAI\) to easily restrict access to your S3 content\.
+Using S3 together with CloudFront has a number of advantages, including the option to use [origin access control](private-content-restricting-access-to-s3.md) to easily restrict access to your S3 content\.

 For more information about using S3 together with CloudFront, including a AWS CloudFormation template to help you get started quickly, see [ Amazon S3 \+ Amazon CloudFront: A Match Made in the Cloud](https://aws.amazon.com/blogs/networking-and-content-delivery/amazon-s3-amazon-cloudfront-a-match-made-in-the-cloud/)\.